November 19, 2009

 The prisoner of Mushan

 It's probably fair to say that the latest claims of abuse of former Canadian detainees by the Afghan secret police, the NDS in Kandahar have put perhaps the last nail, if one was even needed, on a post-2011 Canadian military deployment in that country.
-We'll be lucky if we salvage an air force presence after this.

-In practice, the situation was avoided whenever humanly possible.
-Instead in late 2008 and early 2009, most detainee responsibilities were invariably handed off by Canadians to the closest thing to an Afghan authority figure that they could find nearby: police, Afghan army, a passing civilian district leader... -- who was encouraged to take over that responsibility right at the point and time of capture.
-Any remedy to avoid the appearance of taking them into our national custody for even a minute was pursued.
-Only working "jointly" with Afghans in this way would have allowed the pro-Government forces as a whole to collect detainees when they had to without triggering those national reporting and followup requirements.
-(It had other potential advantages from an Afghan capacity-building and national sovereignty point of view, too, obviously.)*
+Whenever humanly possible in late 2008 and early 2009, detainee responsibilities were diverted by Canadians to the closest thing to an Afghan authority figure that they could find nearby: police, Afghan army, a passing civilian district leader... -- right at the point and time of capture.
+Taking them into our national custody for even a minute was always the suboptimal alternative.
+Working "jointly" with Afghans in this way did serve to limit our national reporting and followup requirements; it had other potential advantages from an Afghan capacity-building and national sovereignty point of view, too, obviously.* But because there were no Western mentors working with the NDS at the time, we didn't really have any visibility to say one way or the other what was happening to all those undocumented, non-Canadian detainees.

-With detainees, we always seemed to be in one of those perfect catch-22s that typified the ISAF mission; in this case we were also running perpetually afoul of the Afghan government's own, possibly more effective anti-NDS abuse measure.
+With detainees, we always seemed to be in one of those perfect catch-22s that typified the ISAF mission; in this case we and the ANA were also running perpetually afoul of the Afghan government's own, possibly more effective anti-NDS abuse measure.
 Afghan law at the time said all detainees had to be brought before a judge (for a sort of "show-cause" hearing) within 72 hours of capture, without fail.
 In Kandahar, this was actually being fairly rigorously enforced, to NDS officers' chagrin at the time.
 Unfortunately, that made it kind of difficult, given the IED situation and everything else, for ISAF or Afghan forces to establish any kind of evidentiary linkage with an IED attack or other insurgent activity that would justify their continued detention and then deliver detainee and evidence by road to Kandahar in time (if it was ISAF-collected evidence, the declassification and translation processes each might have taken days if not weeks).
 So by a literal reading of Afghan law, nearly all detainees, both innocent and guilty as hell, should have been promptly released by the judge at their first court appearance, and certainly many were.

 Perhaps Canadians, who've hadn't taken detainees in a counterinsurgency situation before this since, oh, about 1902, weren't the best people to be instructing the Afghans on how to do this right.
 And once again, really we were falling afoul of that early handover by the West of Afghan sovereignty, to the point where we really had insufficient influence left over what had been essential processes in previous counterinsurgency fights: the courts, the pre-trial prison system, police questioning.
-All we could do was carry on, trying not to notice how much that deficit might have been subverting our other efforts.
+But all we could do was carry on, trying not to notice how much that deficit might have been subverting our other efforts.

 The title of this piece refers to one of the more amusing detainee moments during our tour.
 Strongpoint Mushan, deep into Panjwaii, now long closed, once housed a Canadian mentor team and an ANA company.
 Late in 2008, the Afghan company commander there rousted up someone he claimed was a local insurgent leader, Shasta Gul by name, and took him back to Mushan as his detainee.
 So... now what?
 The only way you got to or from Mushan at that time was by helicopter.
 But at the time an Afghan soldier prisoner escort would not be allowed on ISAF helicopters (safety: couldn't understand in-flight instructions, we were told), and if the detainee had been transferred by an ISAF flight crew, he'd have then become the West's detainee by virtue of us having custody for that period, which was what we strenously wished to avoid.
 So, having no way to actually do anything with young Shasta, and not wanting him to just walk away and resume attacking them so soon, the Afghans kept him around the strongpoint for a while.
 The story we heard was the detainee was doing their cooking**...
 But a couple weeks later, after it was clear the Afghan National Air Force probably wasn't going to be mature enough to pick the guy up any time soon, the Prisoner of Mushan was released, and walked out of the now thoroughly reconned strongpoint a free man.
 (Even if he had somehow been teleported back to KAF, it wouldn't have mattered anyway, as our 72 hours had long since passed; all we'd have done thereby would have been increase his cab fare to get home.)